-Exit Qualification: PG-Diploma, or progress to Stage 3 for Masters (MSc)
+Exit Qualification: Postgraduate Diploma, or progress to Stage 3 for MSc (Master’s)

 This award consists of 2 Stages.
 For the Postgraduate Diploma award Stage 1 & Stage 2 must be completed, consisting of 120 credits in total.